On Campus Intervention (OCI)

 Students can visit OCI to request help with a variety of issues and concerns including: social / emotional issues, family and relationship problems, conflicts with peers and teachers, bullying, harassment, substance use, or if you just need someone to talk to.
 If OCI staff can not provide the support you need, they will try to connect you with someone who can.

-If you or someone you know is the target of intimidation, threats, theft, violence, or any type of harassment, or if you witness an incident or have information relating to an incident, please submit an Incident Statement form to OCI.
+If you or someone you know is the target of intimidation, threats, theft, violence, or any type of harassment, or if you witness an incident or have information relating to an incident, please submit this form to OCI: Reporting an Incident.
 These forms are available in OCI and can also be obtained from any school administrator or counselor.
 OCI staff will follow up with you to ensure that you are safe and supported.
 You may make your report anonymously.
 Teachers, staff, and parents can also submit reports to OCI.

 When a student’s behavior interferes with teaching and learning, the student may receive a disciplinary referral and be sent out of class for the remainder of the period.
 Students receiving a referral are required to report immediately to OCI with the assignment/materials from the class they are missing.
 Teachers are required to notify OCI staff and the student’s parent/guardian within 24 hours if a student has been sent out of class.